 See the temporary amendments to UC residence policy; see residence requirements for UCLA and UC residence information.

 For students who choose the UCLA Store, course materials continue to be available online and in store.
 Students may log in to their MyUCLA account or the UCLA Store textbook site to view and shop for course materials.

-To help ease the transition to online courses, the store offers free standard shipping on textbook orders of $50 or more through April 5, 2020.
+To help ease the transition to online courses, the store offers free standard shipping on textbook orders of $50 or more.
 The discount is applied automatically to eligible orders.
 The store continues to offer free delivery to the campus Housing Mail Center and free in-store pickup.
-UCLA Stores remain open to shop in person; check the store hours web page or ASUCLA app for details.
+Check our website or the ASUCLA for store hours.

 Contact the Store textbooks department by e-mail.
 For up-to-date information during the online instruction period, see the textbooks FAQ.